 If you need help from IPC Social Services or Food Pantry

-We primarily assist people through Social Services and the Food Pantry by appointment.
-Our financial assistance is done primarily by appointment 933-1687, on Monday mornings at 9:00 and leave a message.
+We primarily assist people by appointment at 933-1687.
 Our secretary, Mrs. Annette Carter, will be in touch to set up an appointment to meet with you about your needs.
-We can normally serve about 25 people per week with food assistance, and we receive many more calls than that per week, so it may take a couple of weeks before we can accommodate you, but we want to help, so please keep trying!
+We can normally provide about 25 people per week with food.
+We receive many more calls, so it may take a couple of weeks to accommodate you.

 How can IPC members help with the Social Services Ministry?